kendall-beaver/misinformation-study/analysis/logs/log_kendallbeaver.md

 ### Date:
 ## 3/16 - 3/22

-I set up my GitHub account this week and spent a lot of time editing the README files, which lists the variables for everything in Diana's study and what variables I'll be reviewing.
+I set up my GitHub account this week and spent a lot of time editing the README files, which is a metadata of all the variables in Diana's study.

 I want to compare my findings with Diana's findings, and possibly the demographic information to the main YouGov study.